Ear canal infection is caused by bacteria or, less commonly, fungi.

 Debris removal, antibiotic ear drops, keeping water and cotton swabs out of the ear, and pain relievers are the most common forms of treatment.

 Infection may involve the entire ear canal, as in generalized or acute external otitis, or just one small area, as when pus accumulates in a boil (furuncle) or pimple.
-Malignant external otitis Malignant External Otitis Malignant external otitis is infection of the external ear that has spread to the skull bone (temporal bone) containing the ear canal, the middle ear, and the inner ear.
-Malignant external otitis... read more is a rare, very severe external ear infection that has spread to the temporal bone of the skull, causing a bone infection (osteomyelitis Osteomyelitis Osteomyelitis is a bone infection usually caused by bacteria, mycobacteria, or fungi.
+Malignant external otitis Malignant External Otitis Malignant external otitis is a dangerous infection of the external ear that has spread to the skull bone (temporal bone) containing the ear canal, the middle ear, and the inner ear.
+Malignant... read more is a rare, very severe external ear infection that has spread to the temporal bone of the skull, causing a bone infection ( osteomyelitis Osteomyelitis Osteomyelitis is a bone infection usually caused by bacteria, mycobacteria, or fungi.
 Bacteria, mycobacteria, or fungi can infect bones by spreading through the bloodstream or, more often, by... read more ).

 A variety of bacteria, such as Pseudomonas aeruginosa or Staphylococcus aureus, can infect the ear canal.
 Fungal ear canal infection (otomycosis), typically caused by Aspergillus niger or Candida albicans, is less common.
 Boils are usually caused by Staphylococcus aureus.